The “Bishop” of Sea Bright

-Another person he treated was longtime Sea Bright resident, Jim Bishop.
+Another person my dad treated was longtime Sea Bright resident, Jim Bishop.
 A respected and colorful writer, he was a patient of my dad’s for about 15 years in the 1950s and 1960s.
 His 1981 memoir, A Bishop’s Confession, is utterly fascinating.
 He had a magic touch with words.

 Bishop liked to delve into history with his writing.
 He authored the first popular book (other than The Bible, of course) on the subject of the death of Jesus Christ.
 His 1957 bestseller, The Day Christ Died is a quick reading, 272-page tome.
 It is a historic, not religious, account of that fateful, 24-hour time period culminating on April 7, 30 AD.

 Other Bishop bestsellers included The Day Christ Was Born, The Birth of the United States, The Day Kennedy Was Shot, The Days of Martin Luther King, Jr, and The Day Lincoln Was Shot.
 The book on President Lincoln’s assassination, published in 1955, was the one that made him wealthy and famous my dad told me.

-While Bishop grew to be a very rich author, it still doesn’t match the fortune that Bill O’Reilly has made with his new “Killing” series of books on Lincoln, Kennedy, Christ, Patton and others.
+While Bishop grew to be a very rich author, it still doesn’t match the fortune that Bill O’Reilly has made with his “Killing” series of books on Lincoln, Kennedy, Christ, Patton and others.

 Bishop also dined with and wrote about three American Presidents and called John Wayne, Jimmy Cagney, Jackie Gleason, and Jimmy Hoffa friends.
 Actor Bert Lahr was a frequent visitor to Bishop’s Sea Bright home north of the SB-Rumson Bridge.

 “History is not harmed by making it something someone would want to read.”

 A prolific columnist for the Hearst Corp. for 25 years, Bishop was syndicated in several hundred newspapers nationwide, where he had the power to “go anywhere, and write anything.”
 A June 1960 column by Bishop covered a visit to my dad’s medical office.
 The writer’s offering, entitled “Doctors Snare an Artful Dodger,” was a witty day-in-the-life account of his visit with three health care professionals — an internist, radiologist, and dentist.